 …and it’s looking pretty useful.
 For those unfamiliar with the Laundry RPG, it’s the roleplaying game supplement based on Charles Stross’s Cthulhu Mythos/spy genre crossover series; think, well, “Cthulhu meets spies, and dump in a lot of math.”
 Mythos Dossiers The (Laundry RPG) is set up as a variety of documents, photos, drawings, and transcripts for a bunch of different Mythos monsters; the idea is to photocopy each section, toss them in a file folder, hand them to your players, and tell them to investigate.
-What makes this supplement useful is that while it’s obviously designed for the Laundry RPG you can still use the material for any Cthulhu-themed game where there’s a government awareness of the Mythos: for example, switch out “Black Chamber” for “MJ-12″ and “the Laundry” for “PISCES” and you’ve got adventure hooks for Delta Green.
-Each individual section has an obvious, independent adventure hook; you can easily flesh out most of them into a full-fledged campaign. (more…)
+What makes this supplement useful is that while it’s obviously designed for the Laundry RPG you can still use the material for any Cthulhu-themed game where there’s a government awareness of the Mythos: for example, switch out “Black Chamber” for “MJ-12” and “the Laundry” for “PISCES” and you’ve got adventure hooks for Delta Green.
+Each individual section has an obvious, independent adventure hook; you can easily flesh out most of them into a full-fledged campaign.
+Continue reading Just finished The Mythos Dossiers (for the Laundry RPG)…

 I just deleted thirty, forty saved pages!
 I don’t need them any more!
 As of tomorrow, they’re officially irrelevant!
 FREEEEEDOMMMMMMM!